FranciscoTrigo/trigomijesBlog/content/posts/addsshkeytogithub/index.md

 {{< figure src="button1.png" alt="Informative" caption="Click this" >}}

 Now you will be given two prompts.
-Give a descriptive title to this key, for example "Manjaro desktop".
-And in the next field, you need to paste the entire content of your `.pub` file (All of it).
+Give a descriptive title to this key, for example, "Manjaro desktop".
+In the next field, you need to paste the entire content of your `.pub` file (All of it).

 Now just click "Add SSH Key"

-From the SSH keys page you will also be able to see information regarding all your added keys, and remove them if you need to.
+From the SSH keys page, you will also be able to see information regarding all your added keys and remove them if you need to.

 ## Testing